mrvollger/SDA/README.md

 ```

 # Install: #
 The requirements for SDA are taken care of by two custom conda environments (sda-python-2 and sda-python-3).
 In order to run SDA, you must already have anaconda 3 installed on your system and you must be able to create conda environments.

 Once that is done, create `env_sda.sh` so that it adds conda to your path.
-In addition gcc, cmake, and RepeatMasker must already be in your path or added to your path in `env_sda.sh`.
+Additionally, RepeatMasker, gcc, and cmake are not installed for you via conda and must be loaded in `env_sda.sh`.
+Finally, if for example RepeatMasker relies on a perl module you must also add that to `env_sda.sh`
 	Notes:
 		1) To install `Racon` cmake must be avalible.
 		2) To run `SDA denovo` there must be a version of `RepeatMasker` with the `ncbi` engine avalible.